iwangy/sled/README.md

 2. **Setup a virtual environment (recommended)**
     ```python
     python3 -m venv venv
+    source venv/bin/activate
-    source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
+    # On Windows, use `venv\Scripts\activate`

+3. **Install dependencies**
+    ```python
+    pip install -r requirements.txt

-3. **Obtain the UW Groups Web Service API certificate and private key:**
+4. **Obtain the UW Groups Web Service API certificate and private key:**
 - Follow UW API Documentation to request and download your certificate and private key files.
 - Save these files securely on your machine.

-4. Run the application:
+5. **Run the application:**
     ```python
     python sled.py

+6. **To package the installation into an .exe or .app**
+    To create an app executable or application you must run the command below on the supported hardware. ie: .exe run on Windows, .app run on Mac

+    ```python
+    pyinstaller Sled.py --windowed -i "./images/sled.icns"

 > Note: When running in a development environment, additional configurations or tweaks can be made to the code to suit specific needs or testing purposes.

-### Option 2: Running in a Development Environment & Create .app or .exe
+## How to obtain credentials for GWS API

+wip